Qitong-Wang/HG2Vec/README.md

 # HG2Vec
+This is the implemention of the paper "HG2Vec: ImprovedWord Embeddings from Dictionary and Thesaurus Based Heterogeneous Graph".
+Our paper is accepted by COLING 2022.<br />
 HG2Vec is a language model that learns word embeddings utilizing only dictionaries and thesauri.
 Our model reaches the state-of-art on multiple word similarity and relatedness benchmarks.<br />

 ## Running Environment: